|

 entirely certain the wines come from vineyards near the winery.
 The name of Chianti

-opportunity for some.
+opportunity for some as vintners.

 producing their wines.
 Today a Chianti might be 100% Sangiovese.
 While the law